 After receiving the Alexa Built-in badge, you are also eligible to apply to use the badge on product packaging and other marketing materials.
 All marketing materials must comply with the Alexa Built-in Trademark Usage Guidelines and the Alexa Built-in badge requirements.

-Ready for review?
-Submit your materials to email@example.com.
+Ready for brand review?
+Submit your marketing materials to email@example.com.

 Maintain a quality product

-Customers trust that Alexa Voice Service (AVS) products associated with the Alexa Built-in (ABI) badge meet a high standard for quality and integration with Alexa.
-To ensure that they continue to meet the quality standards expected with the ABI Program, Amazon may conduct periodic reviews of badged products.
+Customers trust that AVS products associated with the Alexa Built-in badge meet a high standard for quality and integration with Alexa.
+To make sure that these products continue to meet the quality standards expected with the ABI Program, Amazon might conduct periodic reviews of badged products.

-Customer engagement— Each ABI-badged product must maintain a favorable customer experience.
-We may evaluate the overall customer experience of your product using Amazon customer star-ratings and reviews, Alexa registration rates, or customer engagement rates.
+Customer engagement – Each ABI-badged product must maintain a favorable user experience.
+Amazon periodically reviews the overall user experience of ABI-badged products through Amazon customer star-ratings and reviews, Alexa registration rates, or customer engagement rates.

-OTA updates— Your AVS device must have an Over The Air Update (OTAU) system to stay up-to-date with the latest applicable AVS API functionality.
+OTA updates – Your AVS device must have an Over The Air Update (OTAU) system to stay up-to-date with the latest applicable AVS API functionality.
 If Amazon introduces new features or functionality to the AVS APIs for your ABI-certified product, you must update your Alexa integration to include the new feature or functionality as applicable.
-When you update your product using an OTAU, you may need to re-certify your AVS products to maintain eligibility for ABI badging.
+When you update your product through an OTA update, Amazon could require you to re-certify your AVS products to maintain eligibility for ABI badges.